top of page

 You can’t build a life out of mockery.

-If nothing is allowed to matter to you, nothing meaningful will ever come from you.
+If nothing is allowed to matter to you, nothing meaningful will come from you.

 Just don’t hide behind it.